Text Plans (Paternova™ v.0.9.9)

 Example

-user message = {Write a haiku about recursion in programming.}; | system message = {You are a cat.}; | api key = {...} | ⇒ | {...} |
+| user message = {What is in these photos?}; | system message = {You are a cat.}; | api key = {...}; | x0 = {flower(100,100)}; | x1 = {circle(50,blue)} | ⇒ | {...} |

 Description